Teachable-AI-Lab/teachable-ai-lab/_lab_pages/independent_study_guide.md

 published: true
 ---

-This document describes the independent study process and specifies a rubric outlining the core evaluation dimensions for an independent study project within the lab.
-This rubric aims to support students participating in an independent study by clearly outlining what is expected of them.
-It also provides a framework for mentors to evaluate and give feedback to mentees.
+This document describes the independent study process at TAIL.
+At TAIL, we aim to cultivate a new generation of researchers and engineers that can bring a broad interdisciplinary perspective to topics at the intersection of AI, Cognitive and Learning Sciences, and HCI.
+Independent studies provides an entry point for students to try out being a scientist by shadowing and working with scientists in our lab.

 * TOC
 {:toc}

-## High-Level Goal of Independent Study
-At TAIL, we aim to cultivate a new generation of researchers and engineers that can bring a broad interdisciplinary perspective to topics at the intersection of AI, Cognitive and Learning Sciences, and HCI.
-Independent studies provides an entry point for students to try out being a scientist by shadowing and working with scientists in our lab.

 ## How to Apply
 The very first thing you should do is review the lab web site (if you're